2 posts on Collaboration

 The most controversial of these is the last one: the race car, i.e. the North Star UI.
 It is the very antithesis of the MVP.
 The MVP describes what we can ship ASAP, whereas the North Star describes the most idealized goal, one we may never be able to ship.

 It is easy to dismiss that as a waste of time, a purely academic exercise.
 “We’re all about shipping.
-Why would we spend time on something that’s not even feasible?”
-I hear you say.
-However, in the rest of this essay I will argue that it is one of the most important milestones, and fleshing it out pays dividends in the long run.
+Why would we spend time on something that may not even be feasible?”
+I hear you cry.

-Whether you realize it or not, the North Star is the only actual input into this process.
-Every other stage, the skateboard, the scooter, the bike, the motorcycle, the car, are all outputs.
-They are all derived from the North Star, like peeling layers off an onion.
-In fact in some contexts the process of breaking down a bigger shipping goal into milestones that can ship independently is literally called layering.
+Whether you realize it or not, every shipping goal is derived from the North Star, like peeling layers off an onion.
+In some contexts the process of breaking down a bigger shipping goal into milestones that can ship independently is even called layering.

-The process is so ingrained, so automatic, that most product designers don’t realize that they are doing it.
-They go from race car to car, or even motorcycle so quickly they barely realize there was anything else there to begin with.
-Thinking about the North Star feels like a guilty pleasure — who has time for this daydreaming?
-We gotta ship, yesterday!
+The process is so ingrained, so automatic, that many product designers don’t realize they are doing it.
+They go from race car to car to motorcycle so quickly they barely realize there was anything else there to begin with.
+Thinking about the North Star feels like a guilty pleasure — who has time for daydreaming?
+We must ship, yesterday!

 But the race car is fundamental.
 Without it, there is no skateboard — you can’t reduce the unknown.
 Without a solid North Star, your MVP is a confused jumble of design decisions and compromises, so tangled it becomes impossible to tell them apart.

-To stick with the transportation metaphor, a skateboard might be a good MVP if your ultimate vision is a race car, but it would be a terrible minimum viable ferry boat — you might want to try a wooden raft for that.
+To stick with the transportation metaphor, a skateboard might be a good MVP if your ultimate vision is a race car, but it would be a terrible minimum viable cruise ship — you might want to try a wooden raft for that.

-A common problem-solving strategy in every domain, is to break down a complex problem into smaller, more manageable components and solving them separately.
+Nearly every domain has a version of divide and conquer: instead of trying to solve a complex problem all at once, break it down into smaller, more manageable components and solve them separately.
 Product design is no different.
 The concept of a North Star UI breaks down tough product design problems into three more manageable components:

-1. North Star UI (NSUI): What is the ideal solution?
+1. North Star: What is the ideal solution?

-2. Ephemeral constraints: What prevents us from getting there?
+2. Ephemeral constraints: What prevents us from getting there right now?

 3. Compromises: How close can we reasonably get given these constraints?

 When the North Star UI is not clearly articulated, it doesn’t mean it doesn’t exist.
-It just means that everyone is following a different North Star.
+It just means that everyone is following a different version of it.

-Since MVPs are products of the North Star, this will manifest as difficulty reaching consensus at every step of the way.
+Since MVPs are products of the North Star, this will manifest as difficulty reaching consensus at every step of the way, because the root disconnect is never addressed head on.

-Often, what is fundamentally a North Star disagreement will masquerade as a disagreement about practical constraints.
-It feels easier to cite practical constraints than to debate the merits of an idea directly.
-Fleshing out the North Star UI separately eliminates this deflection at the root.
-Here is a story that may sound familiar: Alice has designed an eigensolution, — an elegant solution that addresses several user pain points at once.
-She is aware it would be a little tricky to implement, but she thinks the tremendous improvement in user experience is worth it and she can layer it in such a way that it can ship incrementally.
-When she presents her idea to the product team, Bob dismisses it as “this is way too much work, it’s not worth doing”.
-However, what he is actually thinking is “this is a bad idea and any amount of work towards it is a waste”.
-Instead of spending time figuring out whether Alice’s concept is a good idea, they spend their time discussing how much work it is and whether it could be reduced.
-As a result, they fail to reach consensus because the amount of work was not the core issue.
+Here is a story that will sound familiar to many readers: Alice has designed an elegant solution that addresses not just the problem at hand, but several prevalent longstanding user pain points at once — an eigensolution.
+She is aware it would be a little trickier to implement, but she thinks the tremendous improvement in user experience is worth the very modest increase in effort.
+She has even outlined a staged deployment strategy that allows it to ship incrementally, adding value and getting customer feedback earlier.
+Excited, she presents her idea to the product team, only to hear Bob dismiss it with “this is scope creep and way too much work, it’s not worth doing”.
+However, what Bob is actually thinking is “this is a bad idea; any amount of work towards it is a waste”.
+The design session is now derailed.
+At best, instead of figuring out whether Alice’s solution is good, the team is now spending all remaining time discussing how much work it would be and whether it could be reduced.
+This is a dead end because the amount of work was never the actual problem.
+Or worse, Alice backs off and agrees to Bob’s “simpler” idea that is overfit to the very specific use case being discussed, because she does not want to be seen as unfocused, or not a team player.

-It is important to answer the questions above in order, and reach consensus on what the North Star UI is before moving on to the compromises.
+It is important to answer the questions above in order, and reach consensus on what the North Star is before moving on to the compromises.
 This way, we are aware of what is an actual design decision and what is a compromise driven by practical constraints.
-Articulating these separately, allows us to debate them separately.
+Articulating these separately, allows us to discuss them separately.
 It is very hard to evaluate tradeoffs collaboratively if you are not on the same page about what we are trading off and how much it’s worth.
-You need to know both the cost and the benefit to do a cost-benefit analysis.
+You cannot do a cost-benefit analysis without being aware of both the cost and the benefit.

-North Star UIs can improve MVPs via user testing
+4. It can improve the MVP via user testing

-Conventional wisdom is that we strip down the North Star to an MVP, ship that, and then iterate based on input from real users.
+Conventional wisdom is that we strip down the North Star to an MVP, ship that, then iterate based on user input.
+With that process, our actual vision never really gets evaluated.
+By the time we get to it, it has already changed tremendously.
 But did you know you can actually get input from real users without writing a single line of code?

 alt text